yowger/fullstack-test/README.md

 ## tech used
 ### front end:
 - tanstack query -> for async query management and its good for pagination/infinite query
-- react-infinite-scroll-component -> for infinite scrolling, i used this than making an observer hook cause observer hooks cause issues
+- react-infinite-scroll-component -> for infinite scrolling, i used this than making an observer hook cause observer hooks cause issues, also it has virtualization.
 - axios -> for fetching
 - tailwind -> for styling